CBD Oil Q&A: Is CBD Legal?

 Legally, a drug cannot be added to a food and sold, and CBD is classified as a drug.
-Something that is currently allowed is the use of hemp oil, and hemp oil often contains naturally occurring CBD.
-The reason behind this is the categorization of CBD as a drug and hemp oil as not.
-This makes the rules for hemp oil different, and one of those rules is that it can be added to food.
+Something that is not classified as a drug is hemp oil, and hemp oil often contains naturally occurring CBD.
+This classification makes the rules for hemp oil different, and one of those rules is that it can be added to food.

 Despite the FDA’s current assertion that CBD is not allowed in food, drinks, and supplements, stores and restaurants that have been selling it are continuing to do so.
 This is mostly because it is known that the FDA’s resources are limited, so many do not expect these rules to be enforced unless products make explicit health claims that could endanger people.
 When products start carrying those claims, the FDA won’t be very lax about the situation anymore.
 Hopefully they will come to a decision regarding CBD soon so there can be more clarity with its use, but for now, you should enjoy the availability of so many different CBD products.

 3. Will CBD oil make me fail a drug test?